ava-labs/awm-relayer/README.md

 ./scripts/test.sh
 ```

 If your temporary directory is not writable, the unit tests may fail with messages like `fork/exec /tmp/go-build2296620589/b247/config.test: permission denied`.
-To fix this, set the `TMPDIR` environment variable to something writable, eg `export TMPDIR=~/tmp`.
+To fix this, set the `TMPDIR` environment variable to something writable, for example `export TMPDIR=~/tmp`.

-### E2E tests
+### E2E Tests

 E2E tests are ran as part of CI, but can also be ran locally with the `--local` flag.
-To run the E2E tests locally, you'll need to install Gingko following the intructions [here](https://onsi.github.io/ginkgo/#installing-ginkgo)
+To run the E2E tests locally, you'll need to install Gingko following the instructions [here](https://onsi.github.io/ginkgo/#installing-ginkgo)

 Next, provide the path to the `subnet-evm` repository and the path to a writeable data directory (this example uses `~/subnet-evm` and `~/tmp/e2e-test`) to use for the tests: